 This post contains affiliate links, this means that I may receive a commission at no cost to you if you click a link and make a purchase.
 As always all opinions are my own.

-When the volcano Vesuvius erupted catastrophically in 79AD it obliterated the entire Roman town of Pompeii under deep layers of lava and volcanic ash.
-The devastation was so complete that the site wasn’t excavated until it was accidentally re-discovered in the 1700s.
-Since then, bit by bit, archeological digs have been revealing the city of 2000 years ago.
-The lack of air and moisture under the ash has preserved it in incredible detail.
-Roman streets, homes and shops, paintings and plumbing, even graffiti are all on view at Pompeii today.
-It’s a UNESCO World Heritage site that has captured imaginations all over the world and is a must-see if you’re visiting Southern Italy.
+And what they have revealed is extraordinary.
+The lack of air and moisture under the ash has preserved Pompeii in incredible detail.
+Roman streets, homes and shops, paintings and plumbing, even graffiti are all on view at the archaeological site of Pompeii today.
+This ancient Roman city is now a UNESCO World Heritage site and the ruins of Pompeii and their tragic story have captured imaginations all over the world.
+It’s a must-see if you’re visiting Southern Italy.

 Like this post?
 Please pin this to save and share to Pinterest